codelittinc/slack-trello/README.md

 #Deployment

+A few notes about how to set up your server before running through this.
+Nginx runs on the server.
+I could create a docker container for it, but decided to leave it up to individuals.

+Your server will need public key login for this all to work.
+You'll also want to run `docker login` on your server before running through these commands.
+Docker doesn't ask you for login on a pull so the command will continue to fail until you login once at which point it's stored in config.

 1. Change the `SERVER_IP` in prod.sh. #TODO: Make this an ENV variable
 2. Change the keys in the prod_server.sh
 3. Change the registry for docker in `prod.sh` to your registry.
 3. Run `./prod.sh`
 4. Rember to fix your Slash command url that I'm sure you've been testing with once deployed.

 #Contributing